cidles/graf-python/doc/howto.rst

 Parsing GrAF
 ============

-The first step is to initialize the variable:
+The first step is to initialize the parser:

 .. code-block:: python